JuliaPackaging/BinDeps.jl/README.md

     recommend?

-    The easiest way to do this is probably just to declare a `BuildProceess` for all your declared dependencies.
-This way, your custom build process will be called whenever there is an unsatisfied library dependency and you my still use the BinDeps runtime features.
+    The easiest way to do this is probably just to declare a `BuildProcess` for all your declared dependencies.
+This way, your custom build process will be called whenever there is an unsatisfied library dependency and you may still use the BinDeps runtime features.

   * Is there anything I should keep in mind when extending BinDeps or